opensearch-project/sql/sql-cli/README.md

 # OpenSearch SQL CLI

-The SQL CLI component in OpenSearch is a stand-alone Python application and can be launched by a 'wake' word `opensearchsql`.
+The SQL CLI component in OpenSearch is a stand-alone Python application and can be launched by a 'wake' word `odfesql`.

 It only supports [OpenSearch SQL Plugin](https://docs-beta.opensearch.org/search-plugins/sql/index/) You must have the OpenSearch SQL plugin installed to your OpenSearch instance to connect.